donaldRwilliams/BGGM/README.md

 }
 ```

-Notice that `analytic = TRUE` is being used, which is needed in this
+Note that (1) `analytic = TRUE` is being used, which is needed in this
 case because two graphs are estimated for each iteration (or draw from
+the posterior predictive distribution) and (2) `f` requires two datasets
+as the input and returns a single number (the chosen test-statistic).
-the posterior predictive distribution).
-The next step is to compute the
-observed Hamming distance
+The next step is to compute the observed Hamming distance

 ``` r
 # observed difference